-Fact-checking journalism project (Page 7)
+Fact-checking and accountability journalism project (Page 7)

 The American Press Institute’s Accountability Journalism and Fact-Checking Project aims to increase and improve fact-checking and other accountability journalism practices.

 The project, which began as a grant-funded initiative, supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

 You can follow the work of the project here, and get top advice from experts on our Better News fact-checking resource page.
 Sign up for the weekly newsletter or enroll in our free online course.
 For more information or to be involved, contact Susan Benkelman, director of the program, at firstname.lastname@example.org.